-Linfield does not insure any student property and does not take responsibility for any property lost, stolen or damaged.
+Linfield does not ensure any student property and does not take responsibility for any property lost, stolen or damaged.
 You may want to consider renters insurance if your personal belongings are not covered on your parents'/guardians' insurance policy.
+You are now able to purchase GradGuard renters' insurance while completing your academic year housing application via your My Linfield Housing App.